By the shores of east loch Tarbert sits the Isle of Harris Distillery visible to everyone arriving by land or by sea.

-In the distillery canteen we have a small but hearty menu of freshly prepared soups and home baking with additional seafood and cheese boards to enjoy in the summer months.
+The distillery canteen serves a small but hearty menu with freshly made soups and home baking in the winter months and additional cheese boards and seafood plates to enjoy alongside an Isle of Harris Gin or Martini during the summer months.

 |Cafe closed, Distillery shop open but closed to tours (1 Jan 2021 - 31 Dec 2021)|